 A physical exam, including joint and neurological exams, and test results can help your doctor determine the cause of your pain and stiffness.
 During the exam, he or she might gently move your head and limbs to assess your range of motion.

-Your doctor may reassess your diagnosis as your treatment progresses.
-Studies show that 2 to 30 percent of people initially given a diagnosis of polymyalgia rheumatica were later reclassified as having rheumatoid arthritis.
+Your doctor might reassess your diagnosis as your treatment progresses.
+Some people initially given a diagnosis of polymyalgia rheumatica are later reclassified as having rheumatoid arthritis.

+- Imaging tests.
 Increasingly, ultrasound is being used to distinguish polymyalgia rheumatica from other conditions that cause similar symptoms.
-Magnetic resonance imaging (MRI) can also identify other causes of shoulder pain, such degenerative joint changes.
+MRI can also identify other causes of shoulder pain, such as joint changes.

 Monitoring for giant cell arteritis

-Your doctor will monitor you for signs and symptoms that may indicate the onset of giant cell arteritis.
-Talk to your doctor immediately if you experience any of the following:
+Your doctor will monitor you for signs and symptoms that can indicate the onset of giant cell arteritis.
+Talk to your doctor immediately if you have any of the following: